cartheur/ideal/README.md

 When a new composite interaction $i_c$ is added to the set $I_d$ of known interactions at time $t_d$, a new abstract experiment $e_a$ is added to the set $E_d$ of known experiments at time $t_d$, and a new abstract result $r_a$ is added to the set $R_d$ of known results at time $t_d$, such that $i_c = ⟨e_a,r_a⟩$.

 Abstract experiments are called _abstract_ because the environment cannot process them directly.
-The environment (or robot's interface) is only programmed to interpret a predefined set of experiments that we now call _concrete_.
+The environment (or an automata's interface) is only programmed to interpret a predefined set of experiments now termed _concrete_.
 To perform an abstract experiment $e_a$, the agent must perform a series of concrete experiments and check their results.
 That is, the agent must try to enact the composite interaction $i_c$ from which the abstract experiment $e_a$ was constructed.

 If the `chooseExperiment()` function chooses experiment $e_a$, then the system tries to enact $i_c$.
 If this tentative enaction fails and results in the enacted composite interaction $e_c ∈ I_{d+1}$, then the system creates the abstract result $r_f ∈ R_{d+1}$, so that $e_c = ⟨e_a,r_f⟩$.